vjelic/TheRock-glog-fork/docs/development/development_guide.md

 #### Top-level targets:

+- `artifacts`: Generates all `artifact/{...}` directories and manifests.
-- `therock-archives`: Generates `.tar.xz` archives for each artifact in the build.
+- `archives`: Generates `.tar.xz` archives for each artifact in the build.
 These can be used for uploading to CI systems, bootstrapping later builds, or packaging.
-- `therock-dist`: Builds all components and materializes the `build/dist/rocm` unified tree from all artifacts.
+- `dist`: Builds all components and materializes the `build/dist/rocm` unified tree from all artifacts.
 This is setup for `ALL`, so usually just building with no arguments is sufficient.
+- `expunge`: Deletes build sub-project files for configuration, builds, artifacts, and distributions (note that `clean` in the super-project is a bit counter-intuitive because it just removes stamp files, causing everything to seem as out of date.
+Therefore, we choose the word `expunge` to indicate that all byproducts need to be removed).

 #### Per-component targets: